kaylie-e-sampson/kaylie.dev/README.md

 This website was deployed using Netlify.
 The website can be found [here.](https://kayliesampson.me/)

-## Content

-This was initially created for the DALI Basic Webpage Challenge.
-I will continue to add more content as I continue to grow as a developer.

 ## Features

 The different sections of the website are loaded from js objects in `App`.